Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - Use [OBS](https://obsproject.com/).
 - Use the script [obs_heal_counter.lua](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges/blob/master/obs_heal_counter.lua) here.
 The script is provided by Vital, who adapted the source [here](https://gist.github.com/tid-kijyun/477c723ea42d22903ebe6b6cee3f77a1).
 See [here](https://youtu.be/w2K4mPrIqaE) for a tutorial.

+### Rationality

+Many of my rules are adapted from the clauses for competitive pokemon 66 single.

+- Class clause is adapted from Species clause.
+(One unit per class)
+- Weapon clause is adapted from Item clause.
+- Shutdown clause is adapted from Sleep clause and Freeze clause.
+- Heal clause is trying to imitate the fact that there is PP limit in pokemon, and consumables can't be used in competitive pokemon.
+- Tarot clause and Grinding clause is just for fair game since in a competitive context, you won't have stat/resource adavantage, and anything you can use may also be employed by the opponent.

 ## License

 This repo is licensed under the [MIT license](http://opensource.org/licenses/MIT).